focusaurus/mjournal/README.md

 ## Daily Rotating Backup System

 - Backups are taken daily and monthly by way of a `cron.daily` job on the docker host
-- The cron job is installed when the docker host is prepared via `./bin/deploy.sh <hostname>`
+- The cron job is installed when the docker host is prepared via `./bin/deploy.sh <domain>`
 - The details can be found in `deploy/backup-db.mustache` but TL;DR it's basically `pg_dumpall`
 - Files live as bzip-compressed SQL files at `/var/local/mjournal_db_backups` on the docker host with obvious timestamp file names
 - Stale backups are pruned automatically.
 We retain 1 month of dailies and 3 months of monthlies